 THE SCHEDULE De Hart proposed would mean that four hour classes, which make up the bulk of classes (50 per cent), would alternate meeting three days one week, two days the next in one-hour-20 minute class periods.
-Three-hour classes would meet twice weekly in two one-hour-fifteen minute periods and five hour classes would meet three days every week for one hour and 23 minutes.
+Three-hour classes would meet twice weekly in two one-hourfifteen minute periods and five hour classes would meet three days every week for one hour and 23 minutes.

 De Hart maintained the schedule would allow students to carry a full load of units without having to come to school more than three days a week.
-Another plus, he said would be an 80 per cent use of facilities which would reduce heat and light usage in buildings.
-"Basically we will be able to use prime time better," he concluded.
+Another plus, he said would be an 80 per cent use of lited?" be installe Center to I how to get center.
+I onded, include eit at stuthe initials "like Opportunit ought as the for would Entries m a Voz or wall-hun go for dry and wi turned in. dollar ent will be a Euphrat G First competiti Award) w dollars.
+T up will red twenty dol displayed women," informatic center for sharing problems terests, w not alone.